Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Experiments

-Table~\ref{tab:main_results} presents a comprehensive evaluation of \method{} against both inference-time optimization techniques and self-training baselines across diverse benchmarks.
-Our method consistently achieves best performance across nearly all benchmarks within the 3B and 8B model classes.
+We next evaluate \method{} on verifiable reasoning benchmarks, e.g., AIME 2024/2025, GPQA Diamond, DeepMath, FrontierScience and USACO.
+For these benchmarks, we only use the ground-truth labels for evaluation, never for training rewards.
+These benchmarks let us isolate the contribution of $r_{\text{diag}}$ against label-free baselines and report a Pass@1 number that is directly comparable to ground-truth RL.
+Table~\ref{tab:main_results} presents a comprehensive evaluation of \method{} against both inference-time optimization techniques and self-training baselines.
+Our method consistently achieves the best performance across nearly all benchmarks within the 3B and 8B model classes.

 Inference-only methods show limited improvements.
 For instance, Qwen3-8B with Self-Consistency improves by only 1.8 points on AIME24 (60.0 to 61.8).
 Multi-Agent Debate exhibits high variance, particularly on challenging domains like FrontierSci where Llama-3.1-8B shows minimal gains (1.9 to 2.2) with large standard deviation (±0.7), likely due to group hallucination where agents reinforce shared errors.